code11/verified-library/README.md

 	// a templateObject array is returned, methods on these objects are explained a further bit down.
    	 // commonly you would use var template = returnedTemplateObjects[0]

-	submitFormData(){ return Promise() }
+	submitFormData(boolean [value]){ return Promise() }
 	// This should be done as late as possible, to avoid unnecessary creation of envelopes and other objects.
 This submits the data put into all templateObject interfaces.
-No remote action is done on them until this 'global' function is called
+No remote action is done on them until this 'global' function is called.
+    // In the case of submitting user data more than once for intermediary steps, it should be run in the form of submitUserData(true), to avoid the creation of a second envelope.

 	getAvailableSigningMethods(){ return Promise( Array [String signingMethod] ) }
 	// an example would be ["bankid-se", "email"]